ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Miscellaneous**

-- Added `allowedNodes` to the subnet config for `validatorOnly` subnets
+- Added `allowedNodes` to the Subnet config for `validatorOnly` Subnets
 - Removed the `hashicorp/go-plugin` dependency to improve plugin flexibility
 - Replaced specialized `bag` implementations with generic `bag` implementations
 - Added `mempool` package to the `avm`